GoogleCloudPlatform/healthcare/deploy/engine/README.md

 # local changes to the config repo.

 # Step 7: If a `DISABLED` block is present in the config, follow the steps for
 # all fields within the block and deploy the changes.
-Remove the `DISABLES`
+Remove the `DISABLED`
 # block from the config once done.

 # Step 8 (Optional): Modify and/or add deployments as needed...